UpLab/react-todos-bc2019/README.md

 Tasks list is a list of new features that should be added to the working application.
 You can choose an order, pick only the features that you can implement.
 Please take a note the different tasks have different number of points.

-__Important__: partial solutions will not count.
-Solutions with bugs will not count - test your code.
+__Important__: partial task solution doesn't count.
+Solutions with bugs doesn't count - test your code.

 ## How to work on your assignment